Freelancers don’t die of ‘exposure’

 Remember – by accepting crummy pay, you lower the value of your work.
 By lowering the value of your work this does not make you competitive within your industry; it devalues your industry.

-Whether you’re looking to expand your team or improve your work life balance, hiring freelancers or contractors can help to achieve your goals.
-Your freelance talent hire could be a mere (virtual) handshake away!
+Whether you’re looking to expand your team or bring in new skilss for your digital transformation projects, contractors or freelancers can help to achieve your goals.
+A contract talent hire with Salt could be a handshake away.

 You can also keep in the loop by following us on LinkedIn, YouTube, Facebook, Instagram, Twitter and Spotify.